Understanding the Potential of FPGA-Based Spatial Acceleration for Large Language Model Inference: Analytical Modeling Framework

 \subsubsection{Parallelization Schemes.}

 As mentioned in \S\ref{sub:parallelism_intro}, we have various parallelization schemes when considering multiple devices.
 We first analyze tensor parallelism (TP).
+As shown in Figure~\ref{fig:3d-parallelism}, the parameters of the linear operations are partitioned across different devices.
+For example, suppose the weight parameters of the two FFN layers $f_1$ and $f_2$ are $A$ and $B$, then we can partition $A$ along its column and partition $B$ along its row, and obtain

+where $\sigma$ is the GeLU function.
+Therefore, apart from partitioning $A$ and $B$, we need to insert an all-reduce operation to aggregate the partial results on each device to ensure correctness.
+The partitioned parameters will be stored on different devices.
+For example, $A_1$ will be on the first FPGA, and $A_2$ will be on the second FPGA.
+A similar partition scheme can be applied for MHA, and we refer the readers to~\cite{shoeybi2019megatron} for more details.

-Traditionally, TP requires two all-reduce operations within one Transformer layer as depicted in Figure~\ref{fig:3d-parallelism}.
+Based on this partition scheme, TP requires two all-reduce operations within one Transformer layer.
 However, these communicative operations are implemented in a blocking way.
 Figure~\ref{fig:tp}(a) shows the subsequent FFN module needs to wait for the completion of the all-reduce process before it can conduct computation~\cite{wang2023overlap}.
 Notice that the all-reduce operation only involves fetching results from other devices and adding the result to its local tensor.
 Given that the output of MHA is a sequential stream, we can perform elementwise addition in a non-blocking manner.
 As soon as the kernel receives enough data, it can initiate data transfer to other devices without waiting for the remaining data to be computed.
 This leads to substantial synchronization time savings as shown in Figure~\ref{fig:tp}(b).

 Since the size of the output tensor of MHA and FFN are both $ld$, the communication time for one all-reduce is